-The template for Programme Learning Outcomes (PLO) and course mapping with PLOs is enclosed as Annexure A. The Learning Outcomes Descriptors for integrated Programmes i.e. levels 4.5 to 6.5 is given as Annexure B.
+The template for Programme Learning Outcomes (PLO) and course mapping with PLOs is enclosed as Annexure A. The Learning Outcomes Descriptors for UG Programmes i.e. levels 4.5 to 6.0 is given as Annexure B.

-10. Learning assessment
+10. Learning Assessment

-A variety of assessment methods that are appropriate to a given disciplinary/subject area and a programme of study will be used to assess progress toward the course/programme learning outcomes.
-Priority will be accorded to formative assessment.
-Evaluation will be based on continuous assessment, in which sessional work and the terminal examination will contribute to the final grade.
-Sessional work will consist of class tests, mid-semester examination(s), homework assignments, etc., as determined by the concerned BOS.
+A variety of assessment methods that are appropriate to a given discipline/subject area and a programme of study will be used to assess progress towards the course/programme learning outcomes.
+Evaluation will be based on continuous assessment, in which sessional and the terminal examinations will contribute to the final grade.
+Sessionals will consist of class tests, mid-semester examination(s), homework assignments, class presentations etc., as determined by the concerned BOS.